-As reported by the Stock & Land this week, there has been a sharp increase in rural crime.
+As reported by the Stock & Land this week, there has been a sharp increase in livestock theft and rural crime.
 The latest farm related crime figures [June 2019] by the Victorian Crime Statistics Agency indicate that in the last five years, there has been a 63 per cent increase in the number of reported livestock related theft offences[i].

 In response to rising numbers of stolen livestock, we have launched a theft awareness campaign which focuses on identifying and reducing risks.
 A few simple precautions can help reduce the risk of losing your most valuable livelihood assets, download our livestock theft fact sheet today.

 Achmea CEO Emma Thomas said farm crime is a real knock to the spirit and can leave farmers financially exposed.
+We encourage farmers to adequately insure their livestock as well as personal,

 And with recent reports of booming lamb prices as the national herd declines due to drought, sheep farmers are more at risk from thieves than ever.